DM07032007/browserlife/README.md

-# browserlife
+# Browser Life
 A text based game about life.